Key Ideas

 How Can You Prepare for Winter Weather Emergencies?

-Winter storms can be unpredictable, making it hard for homeowners to judge when snow or ice on the forecast can turn into an emergency.
+Winter storms can be unpredictable, making it hard for homeowners to judge when snow or ice in the forecast will create an emergency.
 You can keep warm without electricity and throughout winter storms by preparing your home with the right maintenance and resources.

 Seal Windows and Doors